qiaoxibj/tool.accelerate.core/README.md

 For the complete feature documentation, see the <a href="http://spring.io/guides/gs/serving-web-content">Serving Web Content with Spring MVC</a>

 ## Spring Boot with Jersey
-This provides you with a SpringBoot application that will run on WebSphere Liberty.
+This project demonstrate creating a "hello world" RESTful web service with Spring technology and run on IBM WebSphere Liberty Server
+Learn more about IBM WebSphere Liberty, visit <a href="https://developer.ibm.com/wasdev/">https://developer.ibm.com/wasdev/</a>

 Inside the application project there is a application.springboot.jersey package containing 3 classes:
 * Application</code>: The entry point for the SpringBoot application.